Woldemichael Solomon: Life

 In early December 1875, an Egyptian force of 20,000 men landed at Massawa and subsequently marched inland to seize Mereb Melash.
-Woldemichael who resented the Emperor's preference for Ras Alula and feared that Yohannes intended to re-appoint Woldemichael's rival Hailu as governor, deflected to the Egyptians and offered his services.
+Woldemichael who resented the Emperor's preference for Ras Alula and feared that Yohannes intended to re-appoint Woldemichael's rival Hailu as governor, defected to the Egyptians and offered his services.
 His submission allowed the Egyptians to occupy Khaya Khur and Gura where two strong zaribas were constructed.
 Following the defeat of the Egyptians at the Battle of Gura, Woldemichael fled to Egyptian-controlled Bogos and went into open revolt against Yohannes.
 He defeated his rival Hailu at the Battle of Weki Duba, Hailu was killed and his followers fled to Tigray, Woldemichael then burnt Tsazega to the ground before returning to Bogos.
 Yohannes then appointed Ras Baryau Gebretsadiq as governor of Mereb Melash.
 Raesi Baryau governorship was however short-lived, with Woldemichael confronting and soundly defeating him at Biet Mekae near Asmara.
 Yohannes then appointed Ras Alula as governor, tasking him to end Woldemichael's revolt.

 In September 1877, Ras Alula invaded Hamasien with 20,000 troops, he defeated Woldemichael at Aylet and then seized the road to Bogos to cut off his escape.
 Woldemichael along with 300 men were force to submit to Ras Alula at Aksum, he then travelled to Debre Tabor to meet Yohannes, who confirmed his title of Ras and appointed him as the vice governor of Mereb Melash to use him as a check against Alula.
 Alula then plotted against Woldemichael by falsely accusing him of being in secret communications with the Egyptians at Sanhit, he and Alula were ordered to come to Debre Tabor for trial in December 1879.
 In January 1880 Woldemichael was condemned by the Emperor and subsequently imprisoned on top of Amba Aradam.
 He was released 11 years later and lived in forced retirement in Aksum until his death in 1906.